CortexIntelligentAutomation/docs/content/en/docs/2023.3/Guides/cortex-studio/navigation.md

 ---
-title: "Cortex Studio - Navigation"
+title: "CORTEX Studio - Navigation"
-linkTitle: "Cortex Studio - Navigation"
+linkTitle: "CORTEX Studio - Navigation"
 description: "How to navigate between and in flows"
 weight: 1
 ---